indico/indico-user-docs/user_guide/reminders.md

 ![](/assets/reminders.png)

-click on _Save_ when you are finished.
+Click on _Save_ when you are finished.